 A key component of gift-giving is that it creates a bond of reciprocity.
 Unsurprisingly, then, most primitive cultures offer gifts to their deities: food, flowers, goods and sacrifices.
 We offer you this and you give us your benevolent care is the basis of the exchange.
 Whether people are offering flowers or foods at an ancestor’s shrine or sacrificing one of the over 100,000 animals at the Nepalese Gadhimai festival, the hope is always the same.

 The Torah includes many commandments relating to various kinds of offerings for many rituals and purposes – particular foods, oils, animals, to be offered in certain ways, at specified times.
 This is God with a timetable and a shopping list.
-Last year I stayed with a Brahmin family in Nepal and observed how much of their day was taken up with ritual acts as they gathered the required foods and flowers and prepared themselves to make puja – a Hindu prayer and offering ritual.
+A few years ago I stayed with a Brahmin family in Nepal and observed how much of their day was taken up with ritual acts as they gathered the required foods and flowers and prepared themselves to make puja – a Hindu prayer and offering ritual.
 In Temple times it would have been easy to become bound up with a continuous list of offerings to heave (lift up) or burn.
 It would have been all-consuming.

 Long and many are the lists of items that must be offered in the Torah.
 There were offerings of grain, meal, wine or incense; there were animal sacrifices; some offerings must be wholly burnt; others must be waved.
 For each of these, the text clearly stipulates what, when and how an offering should be made.
 Some offerings are like taxes; they are required to support the temple functionaries.
 But paying taxes does not always generate uplifting sentiments